Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Discussion and Conclusions

 For larger systems, one may also be able to use a Reaction Path Hamiltonian\cite{Miller1980, Taketsugu1996} (RPH) if a known reaction path (or surface\cite{Carrington1984}) is known to be most important.
 A lower level of theory may then be used to calculate Harmonic frequencies along this reaction path with the accurate energies from the quantum simulation used to specify the energy along the reaction path.
 It may also be possible to utilize a density functional modeled with machine learning to calculate the Hessian required for the RPH.

-\subsection{Machine Learning}
+\subsubsection{Machine Learning}

-For systems where generating a full potential energy surface is unfeasible or inaccurate, one can attempt to recover the underlying density functional that represents the chemical system.
+For systems where generating a full potential energy surface is unfeasible, one can attempt to recover the underlying density functional that represents the chemical system.
 It has been shown\cite{Li2021, Ryczko2022} that only a small number of points may be necessary to generate a density functional modelled with machine learning that describes the full potential energy surface.
 During the adiabatic evolution, TDDFTinversion approximates the first time-derivative of the potential to increase the accuracy of the inversion process.
-This means that we have access to $v_{KS}(r, t), v^{\prime}_{KS}(r,t), \rho_i(r, t), \rho_i^{\prime}(r, t), \rho^{\prime \prime}(r, t)$, and $v^{\prime}_{ext}(r, t)$ where $\prime$ signifies the time-derivative, as well as the full density profile on a grid to calculate gradients.
+This means that we have access to $v_{KS}(r, t), v^{\prime}_{KS}(r,t), \rho(r, t), \rho^{\prime}(r, t), \rho^{\prime \prime}(r, t)$, and $v^{\prime}_{ext}(r, t)$ where $\prime$ signifies the time-derivative, as well as the full density profile on a grid to calculate gradients.
 This additional information should be useful in developing accurate functionals.
-In fact, it is known that the transferability of a density functional generated with machine learning is improved when training on both the density and energy as opposed to just the energy\cite{Li2021}.
+In fact, it is known that the transferability of a density functional generated with machine learning is improved when training on both the density and energy as opposed to just the energy\cite{Li2021, Bai2022}.
+It may also be useful to calculate multi-state machine-learned functionals\cite{Bai2022} as we have shown that excited states can be calculated using the method outlined here.